LakeYS/Discord-Trivia-Bot/README.md

 - Token usage to prevent duplicate questions
 - Custom questions and categories, configurable by server administrators.
 - Vote to play in any specific category
+- Instructions to set up and host the bot

 # Commands
 - `trivia start`  - The command to start a trivia game.